Traps, Detours, and Rerouting Instructions on the Path of Spiritual Awakening

 Here we have a strong experience of emptiness and no-self, but there is not enough heart yet.
 We’ve awakened from mind, body, and emotion, but not yet into open-hearted awareness.
 Keep following the yellow brick road!

 In this scenario, we’re learning to go beyond the doer, opening to a new vulnerability, a new avenue for action to come through.
 But we can get stuck with not yet having developed the courage of open-hearted awareness to be and do in the world.
 People at this stage sometimes become aggressive or have a know-it-all persona, like the Cowardly Lion pompously chasing Toto, but that action is coming from defensiveness, pride, or fear.
 Many people have reported the big shift in doing social justice work from the motivation of love and compassion, rather than fear and anger.

 Here we get stuck in perpetual seeking, going around and around on the yellow brick road, trying to get to freedom without realizing that we have been home all along.

 The trap here is feeling like you are only a small animal rather than experiencing your vast, interconnected Self.
 Try saying “total awakening” with a Castilian Spanish accent.
 (It sounds like a slight lisp to English-speaking ears.)
 Don’t miss awakening by thinking that anything is left out or separate.
 Does a dog, like Toto, have Buddha nature?
 Dog-Zen says yes.
 (Cow-Zen says mu.)

 The trap here is getting discouraged and feeling lost and overwhelmed by the journey.
 Remember the good witch Glinda’s advice about the ruby slippers: you’ve had the power to return home all along.

-This is an excerpt from The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life by Loch Kelly.
+This post is an adapted excerpt from my book, The Way of Effortless Mindfulness.